Kyler Murray Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - In last week's outing against the Colts, Murray had 245 yards while completing 62.8% of his passes, while throwing one touchdown.

-- He also added 74 yards on four carries, averaging 18.5 yards per carry without a touchdown.
+- He also added 74 yards on four carries, averaging 18.5 yards per attempt without a touchdown.

-- Over his last three games, Murray has racked up 885 passing yards (295.0 yards per game) while going 82-for-133 (61.7% completion percentage) and throwing two touchdowns and three interceptions.

 Murray's Arizona Teammates